Louis II de Lorraine, cardinal de Guise: Years of peace

 With the departure of Alençon, Henri's brother, from court in February 1578, the favourites of Henri turned their violent attentions to the favourites of those young men in the entourage of the duke of Guise.
 In April they would fight a famous duel in which two favourites of the king and two of Guise's were killed.
 Henri was furious at what had transpired, and the Guise family, equally frustrated with the court, and fearful of royal retribution, decided to stage a grand departure en masse.
 On 10 May, Cardinal Guise and his two brothers alongside their cousins the duke of Aumale and the duke of Elbeuf, all departed court.

 Henri desired for his favourite, Épernon to succeed the present governor of the key port city of Boulogne, Antoine d'Estrées to his office.
 This brought him into conflict with Cardinal Guise, who attempted through his relationship with the d'Estrées family to obstruct this appointment.
 Henri complained to the Cardinal about his efforts, and ultimately Épernon would receive the governorship.

 In 1578, Henri decided to create a new chivalric order, to supersede the previous Ordre de Saint-Michel which had in the 1560s been debased through its widespread awarding.
 The Ordre du Saint-Esprit received its first chevaliers on 31 December 1578.
 Cardinal Guise, alongside Cardinal Bourbon was created chevalier de l'Ordre du Saint-Esprit in the first intake.

-In July 1581, the family received a major boon when a marriage was arranged between Anne de Joyeuse, chief favourite of Henri, and Marguerite de Lorraine-Vaudémont, a cousin of the Guise.
+In July 1581, the family received a major boon when a marriage was arranged between Anne de Joyeuse, chief favourite of Henri, and Marguerite of Lorraine-Vaudémont, a cousin of the Guise.
 The cardinal and his brothers were present on Marguerite's behalf to witness the signing of the marriage contract.
 The wedding took place on 24 September 1581.
 The Cardinal hosted one of the many marriage feasts that accompanied the event, hosting the new couple on 9 October at the hôtel de Guise.